Knicks Beat Mavs As Porzingis Booed In His First Game Back - UrduPoint

 Knicks fans screamed "Go back to Latvia" and "Traitor" at the 24-year-old in his first appearance at Madison Square Garden since being traded in February.

-But it wasn't enough to stop the Knicks who won for just the third time in 12 games this season, but two of those wins have come at the expense of the Mavericks.
+But it wasn't enough to stop the Knicks, who won for just the third time in 12 games this season, with two of those victories at the expense of the Mavericks.

 New York traded Porzingis, its first-round pick in the 2015 draft, to Dallas in February in a blockbuster deal involving six players and two first-round picks.